 (Prerequisites, NURS 562 and a final grade of B or higher in NURS 561; co-requisite, NURS 571) Clinical application of syntheses of theoretical principles from health promotion, health problems, and supporting courses.
 Students will be in a variety of settings that will provide opportunities to utilize the roles of the nurse practitioner with families and more complex health problems.
-(16 hours of clinical lab per week, which includes two hours per week seminar.)
 (Offered in spring semester odd years.)

-Advanced Theory of Adult Health Nursing II 3
+Advanced Theory of

+Adult Health Nursing II

-(Prerequisite, NURS 563 and 564; co-requisite, NURS 574) Theoretical concepts focus on the care of chronically ill adults.
+(Prerequisite, NURS 510; co-requisite, NURS 574) Theoretical concepts focus on the care of chronically ill adults.
 Role development focuses on the advanced practice nurse as clinical specialist, change agent, collaborator and leader in the care of chronically ill adults.
 Processes of research, interdisciplinary collaboration, decision-making and assessment of client and family emotional needs are emphasized.
 (Offered in fall semester odd years.)